sagemath/trac_to_gh/Issue 6381.md

 # Issue 6381: bug in integral_points when rank is large

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6381

 Original creator: was